Mutual Fund Distributor Commission Structure 2025 – Trail Commission Model, AUM-Based Payouts & Income Potential for MFDs in India

 What is Mutual Fund Distributor Commission & How Does It Work?

 Mutual Fund Distributors (MFDs) play a pivotal role in India’s investment ecosystem.
 They help investors identify and invest in the right mutual fund schemes based on their financial goals, risk tolerance, and time horizon.
-As a reward for their expertise and service, MFDs earn commissions - a key source of income - based on the products they distribute.
+As a reward for their expertise and service, MFDs Earn Trail Commissions under the Mutual Fund Distributor Commission Structure in India – a key source of income – based on the products they distribute.

 This commission is paid by Asset Management Companies (AMCs) for distributing their mutual fund schemes.
 It creates a win-win relationship by:

-Incentivizing MFDs to offer personalized financial advice, and
+Incentivizing MFDs to offer personalized financial advice and grow their MFD business in India, and

-Each AMC follows a commission payout structure that varies across different mutual fund categories, such as:
+Each Asset Management Company (AMC) follows a Mutual Fund Distributor Commission payout structure that varies across different mutual fund categories, such as:

-The overall commission range typically falls between 0.05% to 2% of the scheme's AUM (Assets Under Management).
+The overall MFD commission in India typically ranges between 0.05% to 2% of the scheme’s AUM (Assets Under Management), depending on the product.

 However, the exact commission depends on factors such as:

-Slab or Market Share held by the MFD in that scheme
+Slab or Market Share held by the MFD in that scheme, as per SEBI’s trail commission model.

 AUM (Asset Under Management) → TER (Total Expense Ratio) → AssetPlus Commission → MFD Commission